 The -f option specifies the format of the floppy being created.
 The command can be adjusted for format, label, and image name as needed.

-Refer to the mtools documentation for a full list of supported formats.
+Please see the mtools documentation for more information on the supported formats.

 Copying files to floppy images